All tools

 Why is the 7-to-1 rule wrong?+

-Where does the logarithmic formula come from?+
+Where does the formula come from?+

 How does size change the result?+